Capacity of Finite-State Channels with Delayed Feedback: Upper Bounds on Feedforward Capacity

-In Fig. \ref{fig:BSC_bounds}, the delayed feedback capacity upper bound in Theorem \ref{theorem: BSC_UB} is plotted along with the feedback capacity from \cite{Sabag_BIBO}, the best upper bound on the feedforward capacity from \cite{Dual_Andrew_J}, a numerical upper bound on the delayed feedback capacity of two time instances, and a lower bound on the feedforward capacity obtained using the simulation method in \cite{Loeliger_FSCs}.
+In Theorem \ref{theorem: BSC_UB}, we introduced our upper bound on the two time instances delayed feedback capacity of the BSC($p$) with $(1,\infty)$-RLL constraint.
+In Fig. \ref{fig:BSC_bounds}, this upper bound is plotted along with the feedback capacity from \cite{Sabag_BIBO}, the best upper bound on the feedforward capacity from \cite{Dual_Andrew_J}, and a lower bound on the feedforward capacity obtained using the simulation method in \cite{Loeliger_FSCs}.
 Here as well, it is surprising to note from the plot that the difference between the capacity with instantaneous feedback and the capacity with an additional time-instance delay is quite significant.
-Further, although our analytical upper bound in Theorem \ref{theorem: BSC_UB} was introduced for the case of delayed feedback, it also serves as a novel upper bound on the feedforward capacity, and outperforms all previously known bounds.
-Nonetheless, our upper bound almost coincides with the lower bound on the feedforward capacity.
+Further, although our upper bound was introduced for the case of delayed feedback, it also serves as a novel upper bound on the feedforward capacity, and outperforms all previously known bounds.
+Nonetheless, our upper bound almost coincides with the achievable rate (a lower bound on the feedforward capacity).

-We would like to emphasize that our upper bound in Theorem \ref{theorem: BSC_UB} can be further improved.
-Specifically, the dashed red line in Fig. \ref{fig:BSC_bounds} was obtained by evaluating the upper bound in Theorem \ref{theorem:Q_UB_delay} with a $3$-order Markov $Q$-graph, which consist of eight nodes, and its evolution function is given by the vector representation

-This vector representation implies, for instance, $\phi(q=1,\tilde{y}=0) =1$ and $\phi(q=1,\tilde{y}=1) =2$.
-It can be noted from the figure that the induced upper bound provides an even tighter bound on the delayed feedback capacity of two time instances.
+We would like to emphasize that our upper bound can be further improved.
+Specifically, evaluating the upper bound in Theorem \ref{theorem:Q_UB_delay} with a $3$-order Markov $Q$-graph provides an even tighter upper bound on the delayed feedback capacity of two time instances.
 However, the upper bound in Theorem \ref{theorem: BSC_UB} already achieves remarkable performance, and therefore we do not provide here an analytical expression for the additional bound.